 If Perigord truffles are out of season and you don’t want to wait, frozen perigord truffles are also available.

-Italian White Alba Truffles Tuber Magnatum Pico (usually Oct-Dec) If there is one truffle gourmands love more than the Perigord, (and not all of them do, to the French the Perigord is the pinnacle) it’s the peerless White Alba of northern Italy.
+Italian White Alba Truffles Tuber Magnatum Pico (usually found Oct-Dec) If there is one truffle gourmands love more than the Perigord, (and not all of them do, to the French the Perigord is the pinnacle) it’s the peerless White Alba of northern Italy.

-Delicately shaved over hot white truffle risotto, polenta with pot roast, egg dishes and pasta dishes, this truffle carries the lucky few who get their hands on it each year to culinary nirvana.
+Like the Perigord truffle, alba truffles can be used in roasted meat applications, though many truffle purists insist that they should only be shaved raw over just-cooked food.
+Delicately shaved over hot white truffle risotto, polenta with pot roast, egg dishes and pasta dishes, this truffle achieves culinary nirvana for the lucky few who get their hands on it each year.
 Alba truffles match beautifully with butter, cheese (especially parmigiano reggiano), chicken, veal and lobster.
-Try adding it to aioli for the world’s most exclusive sandwich.
+Try adding it to aioli for the world’s most exclusive condiment.

 Fresh alba truffles are the ultimate in white truffledom, but their season is fleeting.
-Frozen alba truffles are available year round and very good indeed!
+Frozen alba truffles are available year-round and very good indeed!